tohru-murakami/Yukari_Code_2/README.md

 ## Notes on Yukari Code 1

 The Yukari Code 1 was a private version intended for internal review.
 In Yukari Code 2, the calculation has been modified to complete within the specified time.
 The criteria for a good group division have been changed.
-The number of transfer students in a group is no longer considered.
+The number of transfer students in a group is restricted in input data.

 ## Contributions